 Jumping the cue ball off the table during the break is a foul, not an illegal break.
 Ball in hand is awarded to the incoming player.

 In all cases on the break, jumped object balls other than the 8-ball remain down and a foul is considered committed and ball in hand is awarded.

 Absolutely no checking your opponents racks except to confirm that a solid and stripe are at each rear corner and the 8-ball is in the middle of the 3rd row.

 The table remains open immediately following the break regardless if a ball is pocketed on the break.
 When the table is open, all object balls except the 8-ball are legal object balls.

 For combination shots, a ball of one group may be contacted first to pocket a ball of the other group.
 The 8-ball may be part of such a combination so long as it is NOT the first ball contacted by the cue ball.

 DESIGNATING SOLIDS OR STRIPES:

 Solids or stripes (groups) are established when the first object ball is legally pocketed on a shot after the break.
 The player legally pocketing the first ball is assigned that group, and the opponent is assigned the other group.
 You cannot establish a group on a safety.

-- Once groups are established, groups can never change for the remainder of the game.
-If a player shoots at the wrong group and no foul is called before the next shot is taken, the game will be replayed with the player who broke the game breaking again.
+Once groups are established, groups can never change for the remainder of the game.
+Once it is discovered that a player has shot the wrong group, it is a foul and ball in hand for the incoming player.
+If a player shoots at the wrong group and no foul is called before the 8-ball is pocketed, the game stands as it ended and the winner is the player that pocketed the 8-ball.